Evaa18/data-models/models/base/marketplace/_columns.md

 A copy of the timestamp of last iced up event.
 {% enddocs %}

+{% docs ambassador_warmup_started_at %}
+A copy of the timestamp of the last time the ambassador entered a warmup stage.
+{% enddocs %}

+{% docs ambassador_warmup_ended_at %}
+A copy of the timestamp of the last time the ambassador exited a warmup stage.
+{% enddocs %}

 {% docs ambassador_last_melted_at %}
-A copy of the timestamp of the last time the pro melted (= no longer iced up).
+The timestamp of the last time the pro melted (= no longer iced up).
 {% enddocs %}

 {% docs ambassador_invitation_email %}